 Now you’ve covered the very basics, you can begin riding the motorcycle.
-Your motorcycle trainer will take you through some core skills and get you to practice them until they are happy you are safe to be taken out on public roads.
+Your motorcycle trainer will take you through some core skills.
+You’ll get to practice them until they’re happy you’re safe to be taken out on public roads.
 These skills and techniques include rear observation, the OSM routine (observation – signal – manoeuvre), and PSL routine (position – speed – look).

 All these skills enable you to control the motorcycle safely when riding it.
 You’ll cover riding in a straight line, riding slowly, figure of eight riding, U-turns, braking, changing gears, emergency stopping, rear observation, and turning left and right.
-No more than three other students will accompany you on this part of the CBT training.
+No more than three other students will accompany you on this part of the Compulsory Basic Training course.